 - 1. Press Feature 812.
-The display will change to show your call log records. - Use the key to select which call log records you are viewing.
-The options are All, Mis (missed calls), Ans (answered incoming calls) and Out (outgoing calls). - Use the done during a call or while alerting, this will also adjust the call or ring volume). - 2.
+The display will change to show your call log records. - Use the \ key to select which call log records you are viewing.
+The options are All, Mis (missed calls), Ans (answered incoming calls) and Out (outgoing calls). - Use the -<<< and >>>+ buttons to scroll through the list of matching names (Note: If done during a call or while alerting, this will also adjust the call or ring volume). - 2.
 Press 0 (or press the Details soft key).
 The individual details of the currently selected call record are displayed. - 3.
 Press 0 (or press the +Dir soft key). - If using one of the first two extensions on the system, you can add a contact to either your own personal speed dials (Personal...) or to the system speed dials (External...).
-Use the () and () key to select which. - 4.
+Use the () and ()) key to select which. - 4.
 Press # (or press the Selct soft key).